whage/whage.github.io/_posts/2022-01-01-new-year-thoughts.md

 a cool mentor/teammate and a nice team of reasonable, grown-up people.

 On the side, I also kept working on our custom PACS solution which started to earn me some nice extra money.
-I was also slowly progressing at the university to finally earn Bsc in software.
+I was also slowly progressing at the university to finally earn my Bsc in software.
 This last semester I completed all the subjects, finished my thesis and I'm currently studying for my finals at the end of January.